Thom1729/Sublime-JS-Custom/README.md

 ### `configurations`

 An object containing one or more named configurations.
 The keys should be the names you would like your custom configurations to have.
-The values are objects specifying syntax options.
-See the following section, "Syntax Options", for details.
+The values are objects specifying [syntax options](#syntax-options).

 ### `defaults`

-An object specifying default syntax options that will apply to all of your syntaxes.
+An object specifying default [syntax options](#syntax-options) that will apply to all of your syntaxes.
 Your named configurations will override these defaults.

 ## Syntax Options